Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [BUGS]
 [ ] Objects culled at bottom of screen
 [SUBSCRIPTION]
+[ ] Sign in with Facebook
+[ ] Cancel Subscription
+[ ] Live subscription
+[ ] Display Name
-[ ] When a subscription is made it must be saved to a cloud database [ ] When a player enters a premium game it must check their subscription
+[x] When a subscription is made it must be saved to a cloud database [x] When a player enters a premium game it must check their subscription
-[ ] WS server should restfully call the subscription service
+[x] WS server should restfully call the subscription service
 [x] UI check user subscription
 [COMPLETED]
 [x] Auto sign on (remember login)